wowthemesnet/mediumish-theme-jekyll/README.md

 To contribute to the site, please have a read through the purpose of the Git branches:

+- master: Changes made here will build and push to `gh-pages`.
-- master: The `master` branch is auto generated from the `release` branch.
+- gh-pages: This branch is auto generated from the `master` branch.
 Do **not** edit this directly, as edits will be overwritten.
-- release: Push releases here, this branch will build and push to `master`.
 - dev.author: Create and continue to work on new posts here.
-You can spin off extra branches like `dev.author-aidan` for example, but you must merge them into `dev.author` before merging to `release` and pushing a new release.
+You can spin off extra branches like `dev.author-aidan` for example, but you must merge them into `dev.author` before merging to `master` and pushing a new release.
 - dev.site: Make changes to the website here.
-Changes can be merged with `release` branch.
+Changes can be merged with `master` branch.

 ### Copyright